Summary

 Matt Bilunas – Chief Financial Officer of Best Buy Co.

 Suffice it to say that announcing a resumption of share buybacks in the face of a looming recession is a particularly positive statement, especially coming from the arguably conservative management of a retailer.
+As a cash flow oriented investor, the continued focus on cash returns to shareholders via buybacks and dividends is music to my ears.
+In my last article, I already pointed out Best Buy's solid balance sheet and the very safe dividend that comes with it.

-In its recently announced restructuring program, the company is focusing on "better align[ing] its spending with critical strategies and operations," which draws my attention to Best Buy's international operations.
+In its recently announced restructuring program, the company is focusing on "better align[ing] its spending with critical strategies and operations," drawing my attention to Best Buy's international operations.
 In my previous article, I pointed out that Best Buy closed most of its international operations in Europe and China nearly a decade ago.
 Similarly, the company reduced the number of its stores domestically (Figure 3).

-Even if the company's business in Canada performs similarly to its domestic business in terms of revenues (typically about 8% of total revenues, Figure 4), the company should reconsider its international exposure, primarily because of the likely disproportionate overhead costs.
+Even if the company's business in Canada trends similarly to its domestic operations in terms of revenues (typically about 8% of total revenues, Figure 4), the company should reconsider its international exposure, primarily because of the likely disproportionate overhead costs.
 Of course, the argument that international exposure helps the company hedge against the risks of a recession at home has some merit.
 However, given that the U.S. and Canada are closely linked economically and that the two currencies also move largely in lockstep (except for an occasional flight-to-safety tailwind for the U.S. dollar), this argument should not be overstated.
-The COVID-19 pandemic and related government-mandated measures were also at least partly responsible for the higher volatility of the operating margin in the international segment (three-year average of 3.4% ± 2.6%) compared to the domestic segment (three-year average of 5.3% ± 0.5%).
+Also, the COVID-19 pandemic and related government-mandated measures were at least partly responsible for the higher volatility of the operating margin in the international segment (three-year average of 3.4% ± 2.6%) compared to the domestic segment (three-year average of 5.3% ± 0.5%).

 All in all, I see no clear benefit from this rather small exposure and suspect that the company's earnings and free cash flow would benefit significantly from a divestment.
-However, I am aware that a rising interest rate environment, the associated increase in risk premiums, and the reduced availability of private equity financing (which was likely at least partially responsible for the failed sale of Kohl's (KSS)) make such a transaction unfavorable from a shareholder perspective at this time.
+However, I am aware that a rising interest rate environment, the associated increase in risk premiums and the reduced availability of private equity and similar capital (which was probably at least partly responsible for the failed sale of Kohl's (KSS)) make such a transaction unfavorable from a shareholder perspective at this time.
 However, I would very much like to see management address a possible divestment once market conditions improve.

 The quality of leadership in retail companies becomes particularly clear when one takes a close look at the management of working capital.
-Such companies typically operate on very low profit margins, so management must be extremely adept at managing costs and inventory.
+Retailers typically operate on very low profit margins, so management must be extremely adept at managing costs and inventory.
 As an aside, I have covered the topic of working capital management in detail in a separate article, highlighting the common misconception that companies with negative working capital are not necessarily in financial distress.
 On the contrary, such companies are often extremely profitable and therefore give rise to above-average shareholder returns.

 In Best Buy's case, I was pleased to see that its cash conversion cycle has been steadily declining since at least fiscal 2014 (Figure 5).
 This metric measures the time in days it takes to convert money spent on production/inventories into cash.
 Obviously, the lower this number, the better.
 This development - surprising for a retailer - raises the question of how Best Buy was able to achieve such a strong performance, which is partly responsible for the steadily increasing return on invested capital (ROIC) - a key metric related to excess shareholder return.

-Best Buy's customers make significant purchases on credit.
+To a significant extent, Best Buy's customers make purchases on credit.
 In fiscal 2014, for example, the company reported receivables amounting to more than 24% of inventories (p.
 56, fiscal 2014 10-K).
-By consistently shortening its payment terms, the company is reducing the duration of credit it gives to its customers, thereby reducing its credit risk.
+By consistently shortening its payment terms, the company is reducing the duration of credit it gives to its customers, thereby also reducing its credit risk.
 By the end of fiscal 2022 (p.
 40, fiscal 2022 10-K), receivables as a percentage of inventories have fallen to just 17%.
 The significantly improved situation on the assets side of the company's balance sheet is also reflected in the steady decline in days sales outstanding (see my aforementioned article for an explanation), which is partly responsible for the improved cash conversion cycle.

 Keeping improving days sales outstanding in mind, the company can actually improve its free cash flow by granting itself de facto free credit.
 Therefore, it must at least keep payment terms with its suppliers steady and as long as possible.
-As a rule, retailers are not in a favorable position in this context because they operate at the end of the value chain and manufacturers usually try to aggressively reduce their own accounts receivable - one company's receivables are another company's payables.
-Therefore, I consider it an indicator of excellent management if days payables outstanding are at least maintained.
+As a rule, retailers are not in a favorable position in this context because they operate at the end of the value chain and their suppliers usually try to aggressively reduce their own days sales outstanding - one company's receivables are another company's payables.
+Therefore, I consider it an indicator of excellent management in the context of a retailer if days payables outstanding are at least maintained.
 In Best Buy's case, this is the case, as the company has maintained its payment duration at 59 days ±3.6 days since fiscal 2014.

-Finally, and most importantly for retailers, management must keep a close eye on inventory management.
+Most importantly for retailers, management must keep a close eye on inventory management.
 Management's skills in this regard can be assessed, for example, by calculating inventory days, a metric that measures the time it takes a company to sell its inventory.
 At Best Buy, this metric declined from over 66 days in fiscal 2014 to under 53 days in fiscal 2022, contributing significantly to the steady decline in the cash conversion cycle.

 Finally, I would like to draw your attention to the fact that, unlike many other retailers, Best Buy has largely been able to defy supply chain issues.
-Of course, the uncertainties surrounding supply chain issues in fiscal 2022 are highlighted by the 14.7% decline in inventory reported in the third quarter of fiscal 2023, but the company still did very well.
+Of course, the uncertainties surrounding the supply chain in fiscal 2022 are highlighted by the 14.7% year-over-year decline in inventory reported in the third quarter of fiscal 2023, but the company still did very well.
 The great performance is particularly evident in Figure 6, which shows quarterly changes in inventory levels according to Best Buy's cash flow statements.
 Unlike some other retailers, Best Buy does not suffer from excessive inventory, which typically leads to markdowns, which in turn are a major reason for margin compression.
 To be fair, however, it should not be forgotten that Best Buy, unlike fashion retailers, for example, is more focused on what can be described as durable goods.
 At the same time, this focus makes the company more vulnerable to economic downturns.

 Thank you very much for taking the time to read my article.
 In case of any questions or comments, I am very happy to hear from you in the comments section below.